-Significant progress has also been made to date with in the Central Coast RSC, but there are still some unallocated funds committed to the Wuikinuxv and the Nuxalk First Nations.
-Because of the passage of time and the apparent inability of those two nations to formulate and internally approve economic develop initiatives, a recent Advisory Board meeting agreed that if they did not present proposals by the end of May 2021, their nominal allocation would be opened to the other First Nations and civic communities in the Central Coast.
-To date he Nuxalk Nation has submitted a Stage Two proposal that is being considered by the Central Coast RSC and if successful will use all their available funds, and the Wuikinuxv have indicated that they are close to presenting an application, so no move has been made to open the remaining funds to applications from other entities in the Central Coast.
+Significant progress has also been made to date with in the Central Coast RSC, but earlier this year there were still some unallocated funds committed to the Wuikinuxv and the Nuxalk First Nations.
+Because of the passage of time and the apparent inability of those two nations to formulate and internally approve economic develop initiatives, the Advisory Board recommended that if they did not present proposals by the end of May 2021, their nominal allocation would be opened to the other First Nations and civic communities in the Central Coast.
+To date the Nuxalk Nation has submitted proposals that were considered and approved by the Central Coast RSC.
+The Wuikinuxv have indicated that they are close to presenting an application, so no move has been made to open the remaining funds to applications from other entities in the Central Coast.